ableron/ableron-java/README.md

 * `enabled`: Whether UI composition is enabled.
 Defaults to `true`
 * `requestTimeout`: Timeout for requesting fragments.
 Defaults to `5 seconds`
 * `defaultFragmentCacheDuration`: Duration to cache fragments in case neither `Cache-Control` nor `Expires` header is present.
 Defaults to `5 minutes`
-* `maxCacheSizeInBytes`: Maximum size in bytes the response cache may have.
+* `maxCacheSizeInBytes`: Maximum size in bytes the fragment cache may have.
 Defaults to `10 MB`
 * `requestHeadersToPass`: Request headers that are passed to fragment requests if present.
 Defaults to
   * `Accept-Language`
   * `Correlation-ID`